 CO2 fractional laser skin resurfacing through Fraxel re:pair or Active/Deep FX is an aggressive option that produces dramatic results in one or two sessions.
 By creating tiny injuries in carefully targeted areas of the skin, the skin is induced to produce fresh new skin.
 These acne scar treatments create smooth, even skin after just one treatment, but five to seven days of downtime is required as the skin works to repair itself.

-Fraxel Restore is one of the most popular laser treatments performed in Dr. Isaac’s office.
+Fraxel Restore is another popular laser treatments performed in Dr. Isaac’s office.
 Fraxel is effective in treating discoloration in addition to scarring.
 A series of 3-5 sessions, each with weekend recovery, is required for optimal results.
+When discoloration is present along with acne scars, Fraxel laser is Dr Isaac’s preferred laser therapy for acne scarring.

 Photodynamic therapy (PDT) is a gentle treatment that uses pulsed blue or laser light to target irregularities on the surface of the skin.
 It has been found effective in treating acne scars as well as active acne, plus precancerous lesions and other dermatologic concerns.
 PDT requires multiple sessions, but the downtime is minimal and minor results can be seen after just one treatment.